jenova-marie/wonder-logger/src/utils/config/README.md

 # Configuration System

-The configuration system provides YAML-based configuration for Star Logger with environment variable interpolation, Zod validation, and fail-fast error handling.
+The configuration system provides YAML-based configuration for Wonder Logger with environment variable interpolation, Zod validation, and fail-fast error handling.

 ## Table of Contents